lucky-sideburn/kubeinvaders/README.md

 2. Execute from another terminal `curl "https://<your_kubeinvaders_url>/kube/pods?action=list&namespace=namespace1" -k`
 3. Open an issue with attached logs

+## Troubleshooting Unknown Namespace

+* Check if namespaces declared with helm config.target_namespace (es: config.target_namespace="namespace1\,namespace2") exist and contain some pods
+* Check from your browser developer console if there some HTTP requests that fails (send them to luckysideburn[at]gmail[dot]com or open an issue on this repo=
+* Try v1.9.6_debug and send logs to luckysideburn[at]gmail[dot]com or open an issue on this repo

 ## Hands-on Tutorial

 To experience KubeInvaders in action, try it out in this free O'Reilly Katacoda scenario, [KubeInvaders](https://www.katacoda.com/kuber-ru/courses/kubernetes-chaos).